Kyu31/Pseudo-Mario/README.md

       5/25: I have created Player & have begun coding for the player to move.
 I have added methods and fields to various classes to better help figure out the player's location and movement.

+      5/26: I have changed all the fields to become public.
+I have started on the movement controls, but have faced some problems trying to implement the controls and will probably model after the class example tomorrow.

     Emily Young-Squire
         5/23: I have begun to write the skeletons for the Asset class instance variables and methods we have planned.